 required_d = (k_y / (target_strength - sigma_0))**2

-Explanation: The Hall-Petch relationship is linear against $d^{-1/2}$.
-The strengthening effect by grain refinement can be quantitatively evaluated, and the grain size to achieve target strength can be calculated.
+Explanation: The Hall-Petch relationship is linear with respect to $d^{-1/2}$.
+This makes it possible to quantitatively evaluate the strengthening effect of grain refinement, and also to back-calculate the grain size needed to achieve a target strength.

-Code Example 3: Generation and Analysis of Misorientation Distribution
+Example 3: Generating and Analyzing a Misorientation Distribution

-Simulate the misorientation distribution, which is important information from EBSD data.
+We simulate the misorientation distribution, an important piece of information obtained from EBSD data.

 import numpy as np